June 24, 2022MAINTENANCE

 - Design FMEA: Organizations deploy this type of FMEA during the product development cycle.
-It focuses on product design and investigates safety concerns, regulatory requirements, and potential failures the product development team should look out for.
+It focuses on product design and investigates safety concerns, regulatory requirements, and potential failures.
 DFMEA ensures that companies deliver high-quality, safe, and reliable products to customers.

 - System FMEA: System FMEA analyzes entire systems and subsystems to ensure teams remedy potential failures that could impact overall productivity.
 It investigates workplace and system integration, among others.

 Safety-oriented industries, such as manufacturing, warehousing, and aerospace industries, extensively use FMEA.
 Advantages of FMEA include:

 - Optimized production costs

 - Qualitative and quantitative controls for evaluations

 Despite these benefits, FMEA does have its limitations.
 For example, it doesn’t describe causal relationships between failures and potential causes.

 FMEA teams are also not required to provide evidence of causal relationships.
 With that said, FMEA remains an extremely popular root cause analysis tool within industrial maintenance settings.